ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 *Table 5: List of InSAR parameters included in the parameter text file for all Burst InSAR products*

-For jobs processed using the `INSAR_ISCE_BURST` job type, the parameter file will also include some additional entries, as indicated in Table 6:
+For jobs processed using the `INSAR_ISCE_BURST` job type, the parameter file will also include some additional entries, as indicated in Table 6.
+These additional entries are not included in the parameter file for `INSAR_ISCE_MULTI_BURST` files.

 | Name                            | Description                                                                                             | Possible Value                                                       |
 |---------------------------------|---------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|